FP-22-23/java-term-project-IMora04/README.md

-# First Term Project.
+# Second Term Project.
 Fundamentals of programming (Course  22/23)
 Author: Ignacio Mora Pérez.  uvus: ignmorper1

 This dataset consists on the information registered from different accidents that caused deaths or serious injuries in Catalonia.
 Data was taken between 2010 and 2020 by the [Catalan Traffic Service](https://interior.gencat.cat/es/serveis/localitzador_de_comissaries/transit/).